Alternative Paths

 - Social Work BSW

-Like Dental Hygiene, these are majors that include some elements of science, healthcare, and helping others.
+Like Dental Hygiene, there are majors that include some elements of science, healthcare, and helping others.
 Think about which of these drew you to Dental Hygiene, then look for them in these options instead.
 Working in the dental field is very specialized, so limited options exist if that’s the true goal, but if working beyond teeth is interesting to you, see the list below for other majors to investigate.

 - Biochemistry BS